yuknak/antenna/README.md

 sudo service mysql status
 sudo service mysql start
 ```
-Do the initial setup.
+Do mysql_secure_installation.
 ```
 sudo mysql_secure_installation

-# We need no plugin
+# We do not need validate password plugin

-enter <= VALIDATE PASSWORD plugin
+Would you like to setup VALIDATE PASSWORD plugin? [n]

-# Set root/root
+# Set root/root anyway

-New password: root
+New password: [root]
-Re-enter new password: root
+Re-enter new password: [root]
-y <= Remove anonymous users?
+Remove anonymous users? [y]
-y <= Disallow root login remotely? y <= Remove test database and access to it? y <= Reload privilege tables now?
+Disallow root login remotely? [y]
+Remove test database and access to it? [y]
+Reload privilege tables now? [y]
 ```
 Some fixes.